Death Investigation - Case Review and Assessment

 The Medical Examiner's - Coroner's Report.

 Information provided by friends, family and associates regarding the decedent and / or the incident.
-It is imparitive to the investigation that individuals providing pertinent information to a private detective, regarding the decedent and the incident , disclose all known personal information regarding the decendent, and persons and circumstances of interest.
+It is imparitive to the investigation that individuals providing information to a private detective, regarding the decedent and the incident, disclose all known personal information regarding the decendent, and persons and circumstances of interest, truthfully, and to the best of their knowledge and understanding of the incident.

-After the initial review and assessment of the case, I will be able to make a decision as to whether I can provide further investigative assistance, or refer the case to other professionals who specialize in particular areas such as forensic science and - or legal assistance.
+After the initial review and assessment of the case, I will be able to make a decision as to whether I can provide further investigative assistance, or refer the case to other professionals who specialize in particular areas such as forensic science and - or legal counsel.
 During this review, preliminary background investigations may be conducted on suspects and persons of interest.
-Upon completion of the assignment, the client is provided with a written report which articulates my assessment, recommendations for additional investigation, and referrals.
+Upon completion of the assignment, the client is provided with a written report which articulates my assessment, recommendations for additional investigation and / or professional referrals.